-In August of 2022, the Company adopted a strategic plan to focus resources on the Company's strategic priorities and optimize future growth and profitability.
+In the third quarter of 2022, the Company adopted a strategic plan to focus resources on the Company's strategic priorities and optimize future growth and profitability.
 The global program includes workforce reductions and footprint optimization.
-The Company estimates total charges under the program will approximate \$35-\$45 million, with \$30-\$35 million in cash charges of severance and lease termination cost and \$5-\$10 million of non-cash charges of impairment of fixed assets related to the footprint optimization.
-The Company expects to substantially complete the program during the back half of 2022.
+The Company estimates total charges under the program will approximate \$35-\$45 million, with \$30-\$35 million in cash charges of severance and lease termination cost and \$9.9 million of non-cash charges of impairment of fixed assets and other intangibles related to the footprint optimization.
+The Company expects to substantially complete the program during the first half of 2023.
+During the third quarter of 2022, the Company incurred charges to be settled in cash of \$17.2 million in severance charges, \$2.1 million in lease termination cost, and \$0.9 million in other associated cost, and non-cash charges of \$8.2 million in fixed asset impairments and \$1.7 million in impairment of other intangibles.
+During the third quarter of 2022, the Company made cash payments of \$7.9 million related to this global program, leaving an ending restructuring accrual of \$12.3 million.